ccfd/courses/cs2_lab02.md

 GLM in its original form is defined for the definite integral on the interval $[-1, 1]$:
 $$ I = \int_{-1}^{1}{f(x)dx} $$
-From the lectures you know, that each definite integral on the interval $[a,b]$ can be transformed into such integral.
+From the lectures you know, each definite integral on the interval $[a,b]$ can be transformed into integral on interval $[-1,1]$.
 The value of this definite integral is approximated using formula:
 $$I = \int_{-1}^{1}{f(x)dx} \approx \sum_{i=1}^{n}{w_if(x_i)}$$
-where $w_i$ are weights of the Gauss quadrature, $x_i$ are nodes of the Gauss quadrature,  $n$ denotes number of the nodes on which the integrand value $f(x_i)$ is evaluated.
+where $w_i$ are weights and $x_i$ are nodes of the Gauss-Legendre quadrature,  $n$ denotes number of the nodes on which the integrand value $f(x_i)$ is evaluated.
-To approximate the value of the definite integral using Gauss qudrature the information about the qudarature nodes $x_i$ distribution and weights values $w_i$ must be known beforehand.
+To approximate the value of the definite integral using GLM the information about the qudarature nodes $x_i$ distribution and weights values $w_i$ must be known beforehand.
 They can be computed (see Lecture notes) or found in the internet[^1].
 In our case, they are given in the table below for $n=5$: